 value: "{{ .labels.region | default 'unknown' }}"

 Although service checks were originally popularized by Nagios (circa 1999-2002), they continue to fill a critical role in the modern era of cloud computing.
 Sensu orchestrates service checks in a similar manner as cloud-native platforms like Kubernetes and Prometheus which use “Jobs” as a central concept for scheduling and running tasks.
-Where Prometheus jobs are limited to HTTP GET requests (for good reason), a Sensu monitoring job (“check”) provides a significantly more flexible tool.
+Where Prometheus jobs are limited to HTTP GET requests, a Sensu check provides a significantly more flexible tool.

-A valid service check must satisfy the following requirements:
+A service check can be any program that satisfies the following requirements:

 publish